-Drones and model aircraft weighing 1kg or more, and less than 25kg, must be registered with the Irish Aviation Authority (IAA).
+Drones and model aircraft weighing more than 250g and less than 25kg, must be registered with the Irish Aviation Authority (IAA).
 To fly a drone that weighs more than 25kg, you must apply for an Operational Authorisation from the Irish Aviation Authority.
 When calculating the weight, fuel is not included.
 However, any articles or equipment installed in or attached to the aircraft at the start of its flight, including cargo, are included.
 For more information, read more on Owning and operating drones in Ireland.

 You have to be aged 16 or over before you can apply for a firearms certificate.
 You have to be aged 14 or over before you can apply for a firearms training certificate.
 A firearms training certificate does not allow you to own a firearm but it does allow you to possess a firearm while carrying and using it under the supervision of the person who holds a firearm certificate for that firearm and is over 18 years of age.